A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Appendix

-Given any closed set $C\subset\R^n$, the $\vk{C}$ is the largest negatively robustly invariant set in $C$.
-Thus, if $C$ is negatively robustly control invariant, $C$ is identical to its FVK. \begin{lemma} A closed set $C \subset \R^n$ is negatively robustly control invariant under \eqref{eq:dynamics} if and only if $\vk{C} = C$. \end{lemma}
+This definition applies the concept of \textit{leadership kernel} in \cite{cardaliaguet1996differential} to the backward dynamics.
+Given any closed set $C\subset\R^n$, the $\vk{C}$ is the largest robustly backward invariant set in $C$.

-\begin{proof} This is straightforward from the definition of the robust backward control invariance and the viability kernel. \end{proof}

-According to Definitions \ref{def:frt} and \ref{def:vk}, the FRT and the viability kernel under the backward dynamics have the following complement property. \begin{lemma} For any open set $C \subset \R^n$, the state space $\R^n$ can be partitioned into $\frt{C}$ and $\vk{C^c}$.
-In other words,
+The FRT and the viability kernel under the backward dynamics have the following complement property. \begin{lemma} For any open set $C \subset \R^n$, the state space $\R^n$ can be partitioned into $\frt{C}$ and $\vk{C^c}$, i.e., Furthermore, $\vk{C}$ is always a closed set and $\frt{C}$ is always an open set. \end{lemma} \begin{proof} The complement relationship \eqref{eq:frt_partition} follows directly from Definitions \ref{def:frt} and \ref{def:vk}.
+That $\vk{C}$ is a closed set is proven in \cite{cardaliaguet1996differential}, and $\frt{C}$ being an open set results from the complement relationship. \end{proof}